maggiechew/Intro-to-React/README.md

 Instructions
 -----------

-1. Be sure to have the latest Node versions installed on your computer.
+1. Be sure to have the latest Node.js version installed on your computer.
 2. Clone this git repository into a folder on your computer.
 3. Navigate to Intro-to-React/my-app
 4. Install all dependencies (npm i)